The Definitive Guide to Sales Process Creation

 2. Why is now the time to fix it?

 It’s likely something has triggered the buying process.
-This could be a change of leadership, a legal issue, or a technical fault that’s caused damage to the company’s bottom line.
+This could be a leadership change, a legal issue, or a technical fault that’s caused damage to the company’s bottom line.

 If it’s foreshadowing, then it could be that the need comes from proactive measures.
 These prospects are usually driven by strategic initiatives.